emoose/Xb2XInput/README.md

 License
 ---
-"install/uninstall driver.bat" and XOutput.cpp/XOutput.hpp is taken from [ProconXInput](https://github.com/MTCKC/ProconXInput/) which is MIT (Expat) licensed, rest of the code is licensed under GPLv3.
+"install/uninstall driver.bat" and XOutput.cpp/XOutput.hpp is taken from [ProconXInput](https://github.com/MTCKC/ProconXInput/) which is MIT (Expat) licensed

+wdi-simple taken from [libwdi project](https://github.com/pbatard/libwdi) which is LGPL 3 licensed.

+The rest of the code is licensed under GPLv3.